 You no longer have to store your images and attachments inside the assets folder.
 These folders can be top-level folders inside a module.

-modules/ ROOT/ pages/ images/ attachments/ partials/ examples/
+modules/ ROOT/ attachments/ examples/ images/ pages/ partials/

 And don’t worry if you prefer using the assets folder or currently have files in an assets folder, Antora still collects images and attachments stored in the assets folder.
 See Documentation Components and Repositories and Modules, Families, and Subdirectories to learn more about how to organize your documentation source files.

 - Control the git repository URL suffix with ensureGitSuffix